NethermindEth/Forta-Agents/CompoundV3-Bots/Reserves-Monitor/README.md

 - Ethereum
 - Polygon

+More networks can easily be supported by adding the network parameters to `agent.config.ts` and the chain ID to the `chainIds` field in `package.json`!

 ## Alerts

 Below are the alerts that can be emitted from this bot.
 The title and